bunu23/Reimbursement-submission/README.md

 ### a.
 Assumptions

-- There's **no authentication or user-specific filtering**, as the focus is on basic functionality.
+- There is **no authentication or user-specific filtering**, as the focus is on basic functionality.
 - File upload is **optional**, but the date, amount, and description are required fields.
 - One-page UI with form + table is sufficient
 - File uploads are stored on the server under a local `Uploads/` folder, and links are returned in the response for display.